Customize5773/Wall-Climber-Glass-Cleaner-Robot-Arduino/README.md

 Welcome to the **Wall-Climber Glass Cleaner Robot** project!
 This Arduino-powered marvel is designed to autonomously clean vertical glass surfaces while safely navigating along edges.
 Combining motor control, ultrasonic sensing, and cleaning mechanisms, this project offers a robust platform for experimentation and further enhancements. 🚀

 > **Inspiration:** This project draws its inspiration from the "Wall Climber Glass Cleaner Robot" featured on [nevonprojects.com](https://nevonprojects.com/wall-climber-glass-cleaner-robot/).
 Their innovative concept inspired the design and functionality of this implementation.
 ---
+### Backstory 📖

+The idea for this project originated from my seniors, graduates of the Class of 2024, who envisioned the **Wall-Climber Glass Cleaner Robot** for a robotics competition.
+Unfortunately, due to financial and technical challenges, their project was left incomplete and abandoned.
+Inspired by their brilliant concept, I decided to continue their efforts by building upon their vision.
+Although this initiative remains theoretical, it serves as a tribute to their creativity and ambition, while pushing forward their goal of making robots capable of cleaning vertical glass surfaces efficiently. 💡

+---